metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

 - `advanced` (Attributes) 'advanced' allows setting some aspects of the internal configuration of the Loki clients.This section is aimed mostly for debugging and fine-grained performance optimizations. (see [below for nested schema](#nestedatt--spec--loki--advanced))
-- `enable` (Boolean) Set 'enable' to 'true' to store flows in Loki.
-It is required for the OpenShift Console plugin installation.
+- `enable` (Boolean) Set 'enable' to 'true' to store flows in Loki.The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.prometheus.querier'), or both.Not all queries are transposable from Loki to Prometheus.
+Hence, if Loki is disabled, some features of the plugin are disabled as well,such as getting per-pod information or viewing raw flows.If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.If they are both disabled, the Console plugin is not deployed.
 - `loki_stack` (Attributes) Loki configuration for 'LokiStack' mode.
-This is useful for an easy loki-operator configuration.It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--loki_stack))
+This is useful for an easy Loki Operator configuration.It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--loki_stack))
 - `manual` (Attributes) Loki configuration for 'Manual' mode.
 This is the most flexible configuration.It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--manual))
 - `microservices` (Attributes) Loki configuration for 'Microservices' mode.Use this option when Loki is installed using the microservices deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode).It is ignored for other modes. (see [below for nested schema](#nestedatt--spec--loki--microservices))
 - `mode` (String) 'mode' must be set according to the installation mode of Loki:<br>- Use 'LokiStack' when Loki is managed using the Loki Operator<br>- Use 'Monolithic' when Loki is installed as a monolithic workload<br>- Use 'Microservices' when Loki is installed as microservices, but without Loki Operator<br>- Use 'Manual' if none of the options above match your setup<br>